The drivers of online polarization: fitting models to data: Methods

-We consider a social network, sketched in Figure~\ref{fig:figure1}(a), with $N$ nodes, each representing a user.
-Each node $i$ has an activation (or firing) rate, randomly sampled from a uniform distribution $\sigma_i \sim \mathcal U(0,1)$ and opinion $x_i\sim \mathcal P(x)$.
-Edges are randomly weighted, such that $w_{ij}\sim\mathcal U(0,1)$ represents the strength of social relationships between user $i$ and $j$.
-This random initialization corresponds to the leaning distribution shown in Figure~\ref{fig:figure1} (b), in which no opinion segregation nor polarization is present.
+{The users are embedded in a social network generated using the Erd{\H{o}}s--R{\'e}nyi model with $N=5000$ nodes and mean degree $\langle d\rangle=6$.
+Edges are randomly weighted, such that $w_{ij}\sim\mathcal U(0,1)$ represents the strength of social relationships between user $i$ and $j$.} Pictorial representations are displayed in Figure~\ref{fig:figure1}(a-c).
+Each node $i$ has an activation (or firing) rate, randomly sampled from a uniform distribution $\sigma_i \sim \mathcal U(0,1)$ and opinion $x_i\sim \mathcal P(x)$. {Assuming $\mathcal P(x)$ uniform in the $[0,1]$ interval,} this random initialization corresponds to the leaning distribution shown in Figure~\ref{fig:figure1}(b), in which neither opinion segregation nor polarization is present.

 At each discrete time-step, sequentially, each node randomly undergoes an interaction, with probability $\sigma_i$, represented as node size in Figure~\ref{fig:figure1}.
-If user $i$ is active, then its opinion gets updated according to the opinion of its first neighbors $\mathcal N(i)$ and the effect of platform filtering, similarly to other bounded confidence implementations\cite{Quattrociocchi2014}.
+If user $i$ is active, then its opinion gets updated according to the opinion of its first neighbors $\mathcal N(i)$ and the effect of platform filtering, similarly to other bounded confidence implementations~\cite{Quattrociocchi2014}.

 In absence of algorithmic bias, the opinion of the selected user $x_i$ is updated as

 with

 being $x_{\mathcal N(i)}^t$ the average weighted neighborhood opinion